Analysis: Six things to watch in the Seahawks’ first preseason game Thursday vs. the Denver Broncos

-RENTON — Seahawks fans won’t be able to watch Russell Wilson Thursday night against Denver — for the first time in his NFL career he will not play in a preseason opener with Geno Smith getting the start at quarterback, instead.
+RENTON — Seahawks fans won’t be able to watch Russell Wilson Thursday night against Denver — for the first time in his NFL career he will not play in a preseason opener with Geno Smith, getting the start at quarterback, instead.

 Many other starters also will sit out and those who do play won’t play much, with coach Pete Carroll saying the team is emphasizing more than ever getting young players a lot of snaps early in the preseason (while also further protecting their veterans, something becoming a growing trend around the NFL).